 For Assembly

-- Once cakes have been removed from the fridge, use a large serrated knife to cut the dome tops off both cakes so they both have a flat top.
-You won’t need these dome tops so feel free to snack on those while you work on the rest of the cake.
+- Once cakes have chilled, use a large serrated knife to cut the dome tops off both cakes so they both have a flat top.

 - Add a generous layer of frosting on top of that first cake layer then place the second cake layer (bottom facing up) on top of the first cake layer.